Does your emotional support cat always seem uneasy when it's time to hit the road? Well, like human beings, cats also suffer from motion sickness.

 Keeping the Car at the Right Temperature

 When traveling, people typically have the luxury of being able to add or remove layers of clothing if they become cold or overheated.
 Animals cannot do this.
-Being too cold or warm during a trip can trigger vomiting, so a major part of how to prevent car sickness in cats is controlling the temperature in the vehicle.
+Being too cold or warm during a trip can trigger vomiting, so a significant part of how to prevent car sickness in cats is controlling the temperature in the vehicle.

 During cold months, adding some old towels or a throw blanket into the carrier can help the animal ward off any chill.
-If it is extremely frigid, try wrapping one or two gently-warmed stones in towels and putting them in the carrier.
+If it is extremely frigid, try wrapping one or two gently warmed stones in towels and putting them in the carrier.
 Some carriers come with pre-fitted electrical warmers that fit into a space under the bottom of the main compartment.

-When the weather turns hot, do not put the cat inside the car until the air conditioning system has sufficiently cooled the interior of the vehicle.
-Although the position of the car will change as travel goes on, pay attention to where the sun is in the sky and try to put the animal's carrier in a position where the sun isn't beating down on it.
+When the weather turns hot, do not put the cat inside the car until the air conditioning system has sufficiently cooled the vehicle's interior.
+Although the car's position will change as travel goes on, pay attention to where the sun is in the sky and try to put the animal's carrier in a position where the sun isn't beating down on it.